kerdl/ktmuscrap/README.md

 # 🚀KTMU scrap🚀

+#### Funny little note
+- I acknowledge the shittiness of this code
+- Couldn't fucking care less
+- Not willing to maintain this anymore (but have to)
+- No one pays me for that
+- L + Ratio

 #### 🚀 Blazingly fast 🚀, 🚀Memory-safe🚀, 🚀Optimized🚀 HTTP REST API server for 🚀schedule conversion🚀 from 🤮 https://ktmu-sutd.ru 🤮

 ## 🚀FAST🚀 Overview